SamyaDeb/ChainStrike/README.md

 ```

 1. Register, complete KYC, and connect an Algorand wallet (Pera or Defly)
-2. Admin whitelists the wallet via the on-chain compliance registry
+2. Admin whitelists the wallet via the on chain compliance registry
-3. Swap USDC ↔ RWA tokens directly on-chain — no ChainStrike servers involved in the swap
+3. Swap USDC ↔ RWA tokens directly on-chain, no ChainStrike servers involved in the swap
 4. Add single-asset USDC liquidity, receive LP tokens, earn 0.3% on every swap

 ---